top of page

 The legacy of Servant of God Father Augustine-Marie of the Blessed Sacrament, OCD is one of abiding adoration of Christ, filial devotion to Our Lady, and intercession on behalf of others.
 As recounted in Part I of this series, he credited the Blessed Virgin Mary with his conversion, maintaining that God poured upon him a deluge of graces owing to her intercession on his behalf; he, in turn, spent the remainder of his life following her example by interceding for poor sinners everywhere.

 The souls won for God by his persistence in prayer included many within his own family.
 But, for years following Fr.
 Augustine-Marie's conversion, there was one soul who stubbornly refused to accept his embrace of Christ.
-Father Augustine-Marie was long grieved by the fact that the one person dearest to him in all the world – his mother, Rosalie Cohen – remained obstinate in her rejection of the Faith, seemingly even unto death.
+Father Augustine-Marie was long grieved by the fact that the person dearest to him in all the world – his mother, Rosalie Cohen – remained obstinate in her rejection of the Faith, seemingly even unto death.

 As we'll see in Part III, however, appearances aren't always what they seem.